zvocrljen/HWMonitor/README.md

 Repository for Android application "HW Monitor".
 Application is used to track and visualize the performance, usage and temperature of the hardware components inside the PC.

 ### Communication
 Communication between the Android phone and PC can be via USB cable or via WiFi (the devices need to be on the same network).
-Communication part is done through .NET service over TCP protocol or serial communication.
+Communication part is done through .NET service over UDP protocol or serial communication.
 On first usage, user can select to search for the available devices on the network, or the USB connection will be automatically recognized.
 Network part is done using multicasting, where both apps know what endpoints to look for.

 ### Visualizations
 Visualizations for the hardware components are theme-based and are customizable and expandable.
 Custom templates can be created to add a personal touch to the app.
 There are 3 predefined themes included, together with a sample for creating your own theme.